top of page

 Why I've Joined The "Barefoot Revolution" and The Problem With Modern Shoes

 To all my friends who have been asking why my shoes are so wide and unexpectedly getting an entire article's worth of answers, thank you for listening with an open mind.
-Hopefully this post means I don't have to go on a rant everytime you ask and can just point people here instead.
+Hopefully this post means I don't have to go on a monologue every time you ask and can just point new people here instead.

 First, allow me to indulge in the story which lead me to begin this journey.